freedomofpress/securedrop/docs/source.rst

 |Memorizing your codename|

-You will next be brought to the submission interface, where you may upload a document, enter a message to send to journalists, or both.
-You can only submit one document at a time, so you may want to combine several files into a zip archive if necessary.
+You will next be brought to the submission interface, where you may upload one or more documents, enter a message to send to journalists, or both.
 The maximum submission size is currently 500MB.
 If the files you wish to upload are over that limit, we recommend that you send a message to the journalist explaining this, so that they can set up another method for transferring the documents.

 When your submission is ready, click **Submit**.